43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 Let's say this is actually useful to someone, how many of its consumers are stringifying cross-realm values, do you think?

+# A good example

+All of this is a bit dull, so let's have an example of a good library!

+[scule](https://www.npmjs.com/package/scule) is a library for transforming casing of text (e.g. camel case, etc).

+A few things it does correctly:

+- Zero dependencies
+- Accepts only the inputs it is designed for (strings and arrays of strings. most functions assume this and don't validate it)
+- Has a clear purpose (transforming casing of text)

+If we compare that to what the `pascalcase` library (9.7M downloads/week) does:

+- 1 dependency (`camelcase`)
+- Accepts strings, null, undefined, arrays of strings, functions, and arbitrary objects with `toString` methods
+- Has a clear purpose (transforming text to PascalCase)

 # A note on overly-granular libraries

 This post isn't about overly-granular libraries in general, but I'd like to briefly mention them for visibility.